How to use Twitter for business?

-As a small business owner, you have a lot on your plate – you have to take care of so many big things and little details, that you have to think through every additional task.
-Using Twitter for your business might seem like an unnecessary burden at first, but this social media platform offers some robust solutions for medium and small businesses.
+As a business owner, you have a lot on your plate – you have to take care of so many big things and little details that every additional task seems like an unnecessary burden.
+Using Twitter for your business might look like a futile duty at first, but this social media platform offers some robust solutions for medium and small businesses.

-It’s because Twitter is a very versatile tool for business management, which includes:
+It’s because Twitter is a very versatile platform for business promotion.
+Its functionalities includes:

 - increasing the recognition of your brand;